A Brief History

 - 2013 – Government of Kerala sanctioned an Aided Additional batch of MSW course with a strength of 25 nos.
 (2013-14 academic year)

-- 2014 - Rajagiri College of Social Sciences granted Autonomous status by UGC.
+- 2014 - Rajagiri College of Social Sciences was granted Autonomous status by UGC.